-For this reason, cooked spinach is much more compact than raw.
+For this reason, cooked is much more compact than raw.
 Therefore, you can consume more of it in one sitting making it easier to consume more nutrients.

-Why Cooked Spinach Increases Some Nutrients
+Iron Absorption: Why Cooked Spinach Increases Iron and Calcium

-You’ll absorb more calcium and iron with cooked spinach than raw spinach.
+Spinach is a good source of iron but you’ll absorb more calcium and iron with cooked spinach than raw spinach.
 This is so because spinach contains a good amount of oxalic acid.